martinamcm/AugBin/README.md

 <img src="/Images/SS12.png" title="SS12" width="80%" />
 </p>

+### Further details

 This tutorial has illustrated the functionality of AugBin for one example.
-For more information on the methods go to <https://arxiv.org/abs/1902.07037> or to obtain the underlying R code, visit <https://github.com/martinamcm/Complex-Composite-Endpoints>.
+For more information on the methods go to <https://arxiv.org/abs/1902.07037> or to obtain the underlying R code, see the R folder in the repository.
 For any further queries email <martina.mcmenamin@mrc-bsu.cam.ac.uk>.